Updated: April 13, 2022

 - Masks are still required to be worn within any Township building.

 - Council meetings will continue to be held electronically as well as in person.
 To virtually attend a Council meeting, visit our website’s “Important Dates & Community Events” calendar and click on the meeting link provided.

 CAUTION: PLAY STRUCTURES ARE NOT SANITIZED.

-Please visit the Library’s website to learn more about their reopening procedures.
+Please visit the Library’s website to learn what arrangements and protocols they currently have in place.

 DROP BOX AVAILABLE

 The front doors to the lobby at the Township office are unlocked for anyone wishing to access the drop box inside the lobby.
 The box is clearly marked on the left hand side of the lobby on the brick wall.
 Township staff check the box regularly.
 We ask that you please do not put cash in the drop box.
 Thank you.

 TRANSFER STATIONS – UPDATED 03/21/2022